 The severity levels are qualitative labels that reflect factors such as exploitability, scope, impact, and maturity of the vulnerability.
 For example, if a vulnerability enables a remote user to easily access a system and run arbitrary code without authentication or user interaction, that vulnerability would be classified as Critical.

 Two types of severity are associated with each vulnerability:

-Effective severity - The severity level assigned by the Linux distribution.
-If distribution-specific severity levels are unavailable, OS scanning overview uses the severity level assigned by the note provider, (NVD).
+- Effective severity - The severity level assigned by the Linux distribution maintainer.
+If these severity levels are unavailable, Container Analysis uses the severity value from the note provider, (NVD).
 If NVD's CVSS v2 rating is unavailable, Container Analysis uses the CVSS v3 rating from NVD.

 For a given vulnerability, the severity derived from a calculated CVSS score might not match the effective severity.
-You can decide the vulnerability score relevant for your project.
+You can determine the vulnerability score relevant for your project.

 Default Container Analysis service account

 Container Analysis analyzes your container images using a service account,